richie5um/TextBar-Recipes/README.md

 ### How to set the default Shell
     defaults write com.RichSomerfield.TextBar DefaultShell -string "/bin/sh"
 > Requires a restart of the TextBar app

+### How to set the default Max Width of textbar items
+    defaults write com.RichSomerfield.TextBar DefaultMaxWidth -int 100
+> Requires TextBar v1.4.47 (or later)

+> Requires a restart of the TextBar app

+> Note: This is in points.
+Use '0' for unlimited.

+> Note: This only works on OS X Yosemite (10.10)